WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.5.
-Session namespaces MAY contain multiple accounts for one chain
+Session Namespaces MAY contain multiple accounts for one chain
-Requested proposal namespaces:
+Requested Proposal Namespaces:
 ```json
 {
     "eip155": {